WHAT YOU CAN EXPECT ME TO CHARGE

 If I have to write a separate report for an insurance company when they request it, discuss things at length with you on the phone or compose an extensive reply to an email then I will charge pro rata according to the time it takes.

 PAYMENTS: Payment is due on the day of appointment.
-Please bear in mind that I have no secretarial services at 35 Great James Street, so for convenience payment by BACS is preferred when possible.
-Payments can also be made by UK cheque (payable to Dr D V Keen) or by cash
+Please bear in mind that I have no administration or secretarial services at 35 Great James Street to process payments, so for convenience, payment by BACS is preferred when possible.
+If absolutely necessary, payments can also be made by UK cheque (payable to Dr D V Keen) or by cash

 INSURANCE: Please carefully check beforehand what your health insurance company will cover.
 I have been recognised by all major UK insurers.
 Up till recently, there has been no difficulty with health insurance reimbursement but not all UK health insurance policies will cover developmental or what they call ‘behaviour problems’.
 There have been occasional incidents where insurance companies resist paying the full charge, which they claim is above their usual limits.
 They may say they no longer ‘recognise’ me for this reason.
 It is essential to make clear this is not a typical medical appointment (which usually lasts less than 30 minutes) and is a highly specialist consultation.